 Professional treatment can help manage the risks of depression and alcohol abuse.
-Dual diagnosis can make it more challenging to maintain sobriety.
+Co-occurring disorders can make it more challenging to maintain sobriety.
 It also raises the risk for attempting or committing suicide.
 Formal treatment helps diagnose all disorders and treats them at the same time.

 How are Depression and Addiction Related?

 Drug and alcohol addiction can cause depression.
 On the other hand, depression can lead to attempts to self-medicate symptoms with substances.
 Substance abuse can affect the brain in the long-term and lead to depression.

 Alcohol or drugs may provide temporary relief, but when substances leave the body, a “crash” occurs.
 This can cause a more serious depression than before – called withdrawal depression.
 Withdrawal depression usually occurs each time the substance leaves the body.
 Withdrawal alone can drive a person to use more alcohol or drugs because it will stop the withdrawal symptoms.

 Addiction can develop when this cycle of taking drugs or alcohol, “crashing,” and taking more substances for relief keeps happening.

 People with clinical depression show the following signs and symptoms most of the day, almost daily, and for at least two weeks:8

 Does Depression Come Before or After Drug Abuse?

 Though it is not always easy to find out whether drug abuse or depression came first, both conditions share certain triggers, including:9